-Note: This article is intended for bot developers.
+Note: This article is intended for bot developers and store owners.
 If you're looking for a general overview of Telegram Payments, check out the Telegram blog.

-From the user's perspective the payments system is completely seamless.
-Merchant bots can send specially formatted invoice messages to users.
-Such invoice messages feature a photo and description of the product along with a prominent Pay button.
+Invoice messages feature a photo and description of the product along with a prominent Pay button.
 Tapping this button opens a special payment interface in the Telegram app.
-In this interface, users are prompted for additional details like shipping info, phone number, or email address.
+In this interface, users can choose a tip amount (if allowed by the merchant) and enter additional details like shipping info, phone number, or email address.

-Once they've entered all the necessary info, it is forwarded to the merchant bot.
-The bot can offer several shipping options for physical goods based on the address.
-When ready, users can enter their credit card info or choose one of their saved cards — and pay for the product.
-Telegram also supports Apple Pay and Android Pay.
-Once the transaction is done, the merchant bot sends a receipt message that contains payment details along with shipping and delivery information.
+The bot can offer several shipping options for physical goods based on the delivery address.
+When ready, users enter their credit card info or choose a saved card — and pay for the product.
+Telegram also supports Apple Pay and Google Pay.
+Once the transaction is done, the merchant bot can send a receipt message with payment details, shipping and delivery information.

-Now you have a merchant bot that wants to offer goods or services to Telegram users.
+Now you have a merchant bot that can offer goods or services to Telegram users.
 Let's call it